enveda/chemical-space-estimation/README.md

 ```
 > **_NOTE:_** Please ensure you have Python version 3.10 installed on your system to run the codes efficiently.
 If not, please install from [here](https://www.python.org/downloads/) according to you OS.

-For running the jupyter notebooks, the virtual environment installed above can be selected.
+For running the Jupyter notebooks, the virtual environment installed above can be selected.

 For running python files, use the following command in the terminal:
 ```bash